oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 does not depend on the original order of elements.

-For example, using the digest of the object property Disclosure created above, the Issuer could create the following SD-JWT payload to make `family_name` selectively disclosable:
+For example, using the digest of the object property Disclosure created above, the Issuer could create the following SD-JWT input claim set to make `family_name` selectively disclosable:

 ```json